-- A. Maximum design headwater depth shall be 1.5 times the diameter of the culvert, with no saturation of roadway subgrade. - B. Minimum culvert diameters are as follows: - For cross-culverts under public and private roadways: minimum 18 inches. - For all other roadway culverts, including driveway culverts: minimum 12 inches. - C. No bends shall be permitted in culvert pipes. - D. Minimum cover, as measured from the bottom of roadway subgrade: - 1.
+- A. Maximum design headwater depth shall be 1.5 times the diameter of the culvert, with no saturation of roadway subgrade. - B. Minimum culvert diameters are as follows:

+For cross-culverts under public and private roadways: minimum 18 inches.
+For all other roadway culverts, including driveway culverts: minimum 12 inches.

+- C. No bends shall be permitted in culvert pipes. - D. Minimum cover, as measured from the top of pipe to finished grade: - 1.
 Under roads classified as collectors or higher: 2 feet. - 2.
 If Class 52 ductile Iron pipe is used, the cover may be reduced to 1 foot. - 3.
 PVC and HDPE shall require a 2-foot minimum cover in any public roadway area. - 4.
 Pipe covers of less than the above stated minimums may be permitted on a case-by-case basis.
 These may require a designed reinforced concrete cover that will distribute roadway use (traffic) forces to a foundation area to the sides of the pipe. - 5.
 Reinforced concrete box (RCB) culverts with no cover requirement may be permitted on a case-by-case basis.
 Signed and sealed structural design calculations shall be submitted for review (this requirement may be waived for pre-cast RCB culverts with covers greater than 2 feet).
-In culverts with no cover, the clearance from the roadway surface to the reinforcing steel shall be no less than three inches and the 30-day concrete strength shall be no less than 4,500 pounds per square inch. - E. Maximum culvert length without access structures is 300 feet. - F. Minimum separation from other utility pipes and conduits (as measured from the outside edge of pipe) is 6 inches vertical, 3 feet horizontal, unless otherwise specified by the purveyor of the utility in question. - G. Pipe bedding and backfill shall conform to City's Public Works standards.
+In culverts with no cover, the clearance from the roadway surface to the reinforcing steel shall be no less than three inches and the 30-day concrete strength shall be no less than 4,500 pounds per square inch. - E. Maximum culvert length without access structures is 300 feet. - F. Minimum separation from other utility pipes and conduits (as measured from the outside edge of pipe) is 6 inches vertical, 3 feet horizontal, unless otherwise specified by the purveyor of the utility in question. - G. Controlled Density Fill (CDF or CLSM) shall be used for any pipes with less than 12" separation. - H. Pipe bedding and backfill shall conform to City's Public Works standards. - I. The entrances and outlets to all culverts shall be stabilized with quarry rock or other energy dissipation methods to minimize scouring of the channel bottom and sides.

-- H. The entrances and outlets to all culverts shall be stabilized with quarry rock or other energy dissipation methods to minimize scouring of the channel bottom and sides.
-These shall be designed by a Professional Engineer using published references such as Hydraulic Design of Energy Dissipaters for Culverts and Channels (U.S. Department of Transportation, Federal Highway Administration) and other references. - I. Rock protection at culvert entrances should extend upstream a minimum of 5 feet and shall have a minimum height of 1 foot above the design headwater elevation.
-Rock protection at the culvert outlet shall have the greater of: - A minimum height of 1 foot above the design tailwater elevation - 1 foot above the crown of the pipe - J. When two parallel pipes are installed, the minimum separation between the exterior pipe walls shall be 3 feet or half the diameter of the larger pipe, whichever is greater.
-Pipe separations less than the stated minimum may be permitted on a case-by-case basis.
+These shall be designed by a Professional Engineer using published references such as Hydraulic Design of Energy Dissipaters for Culverts and Channels (U.S. Department of Transportation, Federal Highway Administration) and other references.

+J. Rock protection at culvert entrances should extend upstream a minimum of 5 feet and shall have a minimum height of 1 foot above the design headwater elevation.
+Rock protection at the culvert outlet shall have the greater of:

+A minimum height of 1 foot above the design tailwater elevation 1 foot above the crown of the pipe

+K. When two parallel pipes are installed, the minimum separation between the exterior pipe walls shall be 3 feet or half the diameter of the larger pipe, whichever is greater.
+Pipe separations less than the stated minimum may be permitted on a caseby-case basis.